 Now that you are satisfied with someone, do a telephonic interview.
 Bring them to your workplace.
 Do a cultural-fit assessment.
 Show them your awesomeness, and get amazed by theirs.
 Intrigue them and Hire them!
 Once you have found candidates with the requisite acumen, passion, and cultural alignment, your battle is won.

 No point in setting the scene for candidates stirring the pot later when they discover reality and expectations are vastly different.
-Remember that you are not looking for versions of yourself, but looking for diversity in skills, opinions, and backgrounds that reinforce your core values.
+Remember that you are not looking for versions of yourself but for diversity in skills, opinions, and backgrounds that reinforce your core values.

 Don’t waste your time in the very first step.
-It’s not a candidate’s problem that they can’t code.
+It’s not exactly a candidate’s problem that he or she can’t code.
 It’s a problem in the way technical hiring is done in the industry today.
 Most of the filtering at the first step is based on résumés - where everyone claims to be proficient in all the skills you have ever heard of.

-Would you still go ahead with the ineffective résumé filtering or will you identify candidates who can code with simple online coding test?
+Would you still go ahead with the ineffective résumé filtering or will you find candidates who can code using simple online coding tests?